 Daniel Thomson, originally from Melbourne, is a London based tenor soloist and chamber singer.
-In 2009 Daniel graduated his Bachelor of Music (specialising in vocal performance) with Honours, from the University of Melbourne.
-In 2013 and 2014 Daniel also furthered his study abroad at the Dartington International Summer School in Devon where he has taken part in many masterclasses and several performances with international names such as Dame Emma Kirkby, Charles Daniels, Andrew Watts and others.
+In 2009 he graduated his Bachelor of Music (specialising in vocal performance) with Honours, from the University of Melbourne.
+In 2013, 2014 and 2015 Daniel also furthered his study abroad at the Dartington International Summer School, where he has taken part in many masterclasses and several performances with international names such as Dame Emma Kirkby, Charles Daniels, Andrew Watts and others.
 In October 2016 Daniel will receive a scholarship to study a Master in Advanced Vocal Ensemble Studies Diploma at the Schola Cantorum Basiliensis in Basel – which sees Daniel travelling to Switzerland regularly for concerts.

 Daniel has regularly been well-received by reviewers of major publications around Australia.
 In the opening concert of the 2015 Organs of the Ballarat Goldfields Festival, The Age, Melbourne’s leading newspaper, published: “…dominating the night was Daniel Thomson’s Evangelist: faultless in diction, accurate in pitch and emotionally consistent, generating a spell-binding hiatus point at the narrative climax of Jesus’ death.”
 Clive O’Connell, The Age – January 2015.